lighthouse-labs/mini-project-IV/README.md

 ## Project/Goals
 (fill in your description and goals here)

+## Hypothesis
+(fill in your hypothesis about which subset of applicants will be most likely to have their loan approved, and why.
+Give some examples of how you will test this hypothesis)

 ## EDA
 (fill in what you discovered in your exploration of the dataset)

 ## Process
-(fill in what you did during EDA, modeling, deployment, testing)
+(fill in what you did during EDA, cleaning, feature engineering, modeling, deployment, testing)
 ### (your step 1)
 ### (your step 2)